-- A. Eligible work includes landscaping and associated irrigation systems; bridge aesthetics; gateway signing; decorative lighting; pedestrian or bicycle pathways and amenities; historical enhancements and interpretive sites; and patterned or colored concrete appurtenances, decorative fences, street furniture, or visual screening. - B. Based on the reconnaissance report preliminary cost estimate, up to 3 percent of the normal project costs will be added to the total project cost and scope of work to fund the additional beautification efforts.
-This 3-percent amount will exclude costs for Transportation Enhancement Activities-Local (TEAL) or on-system enhancements, Authority for Rendering Special Service (ARS), or state-funded work.
+- A. Eligible work includes landscaping and associated irrigation systems; bridge aesthetics; gateway signing; decorative lighting; pedestrian or bicycle pathways and amenities; historical enhancements and interpretive sites; and patterned or colored concrete appurtenances, decorative fences, street furniture, or visual screening. - B. Up to 3 percent of reconnaissance report construction costs will be added to the project construction cost to fund additional beautification efforts.
+This 3 percent amount excludes costs for Transportation Enhancement Activities-Local (TEAL) or on-system enhancements, Authority for Rendering Special Service (ARS), or state-funded work.
 No matching funds will be required of any community or other participating governmental entity.
-This funding will be in addition to any TEAL or on-system enhancement work or ARS beautification work already included in the project.
+This funding will be in addition to any TEAL or on-system enhancement work or ARS beautification work already included in the project. - C. Beautification work to be done under this policy will be determined as soon as possible after the entity is notified (by WYDOT) of funding amounts it will receive.
+The work will be detailed in an agreement to be executed as soon as possible and definitely before grading plan issuance (as some enhancements may affect the grading plans).
+The cost of the enhancements will be reflected in the grading plan project cost estimate.
+The district engineer will approve the scope of work.

-- C. Beautification work to be done under this policy will be determined at the reconnaissance inspection and included in the reconnaissance report and cost estimate.
-The district engineer will approve the scope of work. - D. Once the cost estimate and scope of work are approved by agreement, items will be locked.
-The department will fund approved items regardless of cost or overruns.
-No additional work will be added or undertaken at the department's expense.
+D. Once the cost estimate and scope of work are approved by agreement, items and quantities will be locked.
+The Department will fund approved items regardless of cost due to inflation.
+No additional work will be added or undertaken at the Department's expense.